In a Rehab Hospital

 Two hospitals, Toronto Rehab-UHN and Bridgepoint Sinai Health System, also have a Slow-to-Recover Program.
 This program is for people who are recovering slowly from a severe brain injury.
 Often these individuals have complex medical needs.

 Which hospital or program someone goes to depends on the person’s needs and the discharge policies of the hospital he/she is in.
-In the Greater Toronto Area, the Toronto ABI Network coordinates all referrals for adult ABI rehabilitation so that the process is smooth and efficient.

 Frequently Asked Questions In A Rehab Hospital